Gluon Generalized TMD signatures at the EIC from exclusive heavy (axial-)vector meson production: GPD limit of vector meson results: comparison with the literature

 At twist-2 accuracy, contributions arise only from longitudinally polarized photon–meson transitions and from transversely polarized photon–meson transitions.
 A direct inspection shows that, at this level, only the $H^g$ and $E^g$ GPDs contribute.
+The GPDs $\widetilde{H}^g$ and $\widetilde{E}^g$ enter first at twist-3, where the hard kernel is proportional to $\Delta_\perp$ and contributes to crossed photon-meson polarization transitions, as shown in the main text.
 The corresponding results are:

 where

 where $t_0$ denotes the minimal kinematically allowed value of $t$, and $C$ is given in Eq.~(\ref{e:c_vector}).
 As in the main text, we fix the transverse momentum transfer to $ \Delta_\perp = (|\vec{\Delta}_\perp|,\, 0)$.
 Our results are in agreement with Ref.~\cite{Koempel:2011rc}, up to an overall sign difference in the terms involving the GPD $E$, which can be traced to different sign conventions associated with the choice of light-cone momentum direction for the proton.